Strategies that address the cause of stress: Real stressors

 Conflict is normal, but it can be a source of stress.
 However, when resolved appropriately it enhances relationships.

 Conflicts involve differences in values, opinions and ideas.
 Resolving differences is best achieved using the conflict resolution process.
 Negotiation is often part of this process.
 The book Getting to Yes: Negotiating agreement without giving in by Fisher, Ury and Patton provides a framework for effective negotiation.
 It can be used in every type of conflict.
 The authors stress four main points:

 A good summary of this book is available online.

-Finances are a cause of stress for many people, especially those that spend more money than they make.
-Building budgeting skills can help you manage financial stress by reducing the amount you spend or increasing how much you bring home.
+Finances are a cause of stress for many people, especially for those that spend more money than they make.
+Building budgeting skills can help you manage financial stress by reducing the amount you spend or increasing how much you keep.

 For many students, exams, papers, labs and assignments are a cause of stress.
 Building good academic skills can remove the stress created by these demands.